Nora Astorga

-Nora Josefina Astorga Gadea de Jenkins (10 December 1948 – 14 February 1988) was a Nicaraguan guerrilla fighter in the Nicaraguan Revolution, a lawyer, politician, judge and the Nicaraguan ambassador to the United Nations from 1986 to 1988.
+Nora Josefina Astorga Gadea de Jenkins (10 December 1948 – 14 February 1988) was a Nicaraguan guerrilla fighter in the Nicaraguan Revolution, a lawyer, politician, judge, Vice Minister of Justice, and ambassador to the United Nations from 1986 to 1988.

 Early life and education

 Astorga was born to a religious, upper-middle-class family in Managua.
-She was the first child of Segundo Astorga, a lumber exporter and rancher with connections to the powerful ruling Somoza family, and his wife Mierrel Gadea.
+She was the first child of Segundo Astorga, a lumber exporter and rancher with connections to the powerful ruling Somoza family, and his wife, Mierrel Gadea.

 In her youth she was a devout Roman Catholic, often doing charitable work in the poor neighborhoods of Managua.
 In 1967, Astorga announced to her family's dismay that she supported Fernando Agüero, not his opponent Anastasio Somoza Debayle, in the presidential election.
 For her personal safety and to "straighten her out," her family sent her to study medicine in the United States, where she remained from 1967 to 1969.
 However, the animal dissections disturbed her and she had to abandon her studies.
 She said of the years she spent in Washington, D.C., "What impressed me most about the United States were the social contrasts and above all the racism.
 I had never seen racism like that in Nicaragua ... [m]y political consciousness was born then."

 Astorga married Jorge Jenkins when she was 22.
-Astorga had four children, two with her husband, two with Jose Maria Alvarado, a member of the Sandinistas.
+Astorga had four children, two with her husband and two with Jose María Alvarado, a member of the Sandinistas.